 WHICH FORMS TO USE?

-It is most helpful if this form is filled out by an MD or a DO or another doctor who is an acceptable medical source.
-In the ideal world, it is great to get more than one form filled out by more than one practitioner.
+Physical disabilities: It is most helpful to have at least one form filled out by an MD or a DO or another doctor who is an acceptable medical source.
+You can also collect more than one form from more than one practitioner.

 PHYSICAL RFC FORMS